stevenchadburrow/AcolyteHandPICd32/NES/README.md

 These files contain an NES emulator for the PIC32MZ.
 It currently is running at 216 MHz, and if emulating the NES at around 20 FPS with audio it is nearly at full speed.

-This currently works with these mappers: NROM, UNROM, CNROM, MMC1, and MMC3 (only some implementation).
+This currently works with these mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (only some implementation).

-The default 51 games chosen for this system include:
+The default 55 games chosen for this system include:

 1942 - NROM - Great, sound effects are annoying<br>
 1943: Midway - UNROM - Perfect<br>
 Arkanoid - CNROM - Perfect<br>
 Ballon Fight - NROM - Perfect<br>
 Battle Kid - UNROM - Perfect<br>
+Battletoads - ANROM - Fair, vertical scrolling is off, missing status bar<br>
 Bionic Commando - MMC1 - Perfect<br>
 Blaster Master - MMC1 - Great, minor sprite priority issues<br>
 Bubble Bobble - MMC1 - Perfect<br>